Differential Privacy as a Causal Property: Differential Privacy as Association

 This formulation differs from Yang~et~al.'s formulation in the following ways.
 As before, we change some variable names and only consider programs producing outputs over a finite domain.
 Also, rather than using shorthand, we write out variables explicitly and denote the distributions from which they are drawn.
-For example, we write $\Pr_{\mc{P},\mc{A}}O{=}o \given D_1, \ldots, D_i{=}d_i, D_n{=}d_n)$ for $\Pr(r ∈ S \given x_i, \mathbf{x}_{-i})$ where the data points $D_1,\ldots,D_n$ are drawn from the population distribution $\mc{P}$ and output $O$ uses the algorithm's internal randomization $\mc{A}$.
-This allows to explicitly discuss how the data points $D_1,\ldots,D_n$ may be correlated in the population $\mc{P}$ from which they come.
+For example, for what they denoted as $\Pr(r ∈ S \given x'_i, \mathbf{x}_{-i})$, we write $\Pr_{\mc{P},\mc{A}}[O{=}o \given D_1{=}d_1, \ldots, D_i{=}d'_i, \ldots, D_n{=}d_n]$, where the data points $D_1,\ldots,D_n$ are drawn from the population distribution $\mc{P}$ and the output $O$ uses the algorithm's internal randomization $\mc{A}$.
+This allows explicitly discussion of how the data points $D_1,\ldots,D_n$ may be correlated in the population $\mc{P}$ from which they come.

 Finally, we explicitly deal with data points potentially having a probability of zero under $\mc{P}$.
 We ensure that we only attempt to calculate the conditional probability for databases with non-zero probability.
-This introduces a new problem that if the probability distribution $\mc{P}$ over databases assigns zero probability to a data point value $d_i$, we will never examine the algorithm's behavior for it.
-While the algorithm's behavior on zero-probability events may be of little practical concern, it would allow the algorithm $\mc{A}$ to violate differential privacy for them.
+This introduces a new problem: if the probability distribution $\mc{P}$ over databases assigns zero probability to a data point value $d_i$, we will never examine the algorithm's behavior for it.
+While the algorithm's behavior on zero-probability events may be of little practical concern, it would allow the algorithm $\mc{A}$ to violate \DP{}.
 (See Appendix~\ref{app:chr-csb} for an example.)
 To remove this possibility, we quantify over all probability distributions, which will include some with non-zero probability for every combination of data points.